atreyasha/spp-explainability/docs/develop.md

         2.  produce manual computational graph using tikz, building from what was made earlier

-        3.  add visualization of in-depth computational graph in paper for clarity -\> this can be automated with PyTorch tools

 3. Results

     1. Report F_1 scores and performances of neural models